-There are different types of storage in OpenStack: ephemeral storage and persistent volumes.
+There are different types of storage in OpenStack: Ephemeral storage, Volume Storage and Object Storage.
 It’s important you understand the difference so you can best determine which type to use.
 This guide explains the differences between the two.
 It also describes two varieties of persistent storage you can use.

 This type of storage is associated with a single unique instance.
 It exists only as long as the instance itself.
 It’s generally used for the root file system and operating system of the instance.
 The size and amount of ephemeral storage is determined by the flavor of the instance and the image used.
 Ephemeral storage persists as long as the instance isn’t deleted; it will not be lost and reset due to reboots.